sudheer0071/MLHybridX-Module/README.md

 ### Algorithms Used
 #### Linear regression
-is a basic algorithm for predicting a continuous target variable based on one or more input features.
+It is a basic algorithm for predicting a continuous target variable based on one or more input features.
 It involves fitting a linear relationship between the inputs and the target variable.

 we will more algorithms soon.